DexSniping/DexSniping-BSC-ERC20-Telegram-Alerts/README.md

 ## Troubleshooting:

-<em>Problem: My bot does not start and displays a "loadTokens" error:</em>
+<em>Problem: My bot does not start and displays a "loadTokens" or "unknown opcode" error:</em>

 Solution: I'm using version 3.9.12 of Python, you can download it here (Be sure to use this version at least to avoid problems with the bot): https://www.python.org/downloads/release/python-3912/

-<em>Problem: "python3" does not work, what to do?</em>
+<em>Problem: "python" does not work, what to do?</em>

-Solution: Try to remove the "3" after python, like: python sniper.py...
+Solution: Try to add "3" after python if you have problems, like: python3 sniper.py...

 <em>Problem: I have a problem when I try to install the requirements</em>